Is Life Insurance Taxable?

 No, beneficiaries of a life insurance policy do not have to pay taxes.
 Beneficiaries may not have to report the payout or proceeds as income.
 Thus making life insurance a tax-free lump sum.
 However, some cases are exempted where beneficiaries of a life insurance policy may pay taxes:

-• Suppose the death benefits are issued to the beneficiaries in installments in the form of an annuity.
+• Suppose the death benefits are issued to the beneficiaries in installments as anniversaries.
 In that case, the insurer puts the principal amount in an interest-generating account, and this interest generated is subject to tax.
 The original principal remains tax-free.

 • If the insured, policy owner, and the beneficiaries are different people, the death benefits may be subject to the gift tax.